 Our talent and compensation committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the establishment of our compensation programs and related policies.
-In 2021, our talent and compensation committee retained Radford, which is part of the Rewards Solutions practice at Aon plc, to provide it with information, recommendations and other advice relating to executive compensation on an ongoing basis.
-Radford serves at the discretion of our talent and compensation committee.
-As part of its engagement, Radford assists our talent and compensation committee in developing an appropriate group of peer companies to help the talent and compensation committee determine the appropriate level of overall compensation for our executive officers, as well as assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers is competitive, fair, and consistent with our compensation philosophy and objectives.
+In 2022, our talent and compensation committee retained Aon, to provide it with information, recommendations and other advice relating to executive compensation on an ongoing basis.

+Aon serves at the discretion of our talent and compensation committee.
+As part of its engagement, Aon assists our talent and compensation committee in developing an appropriate group of peer companies to help the talent and compensation committee determine the appropriate level of overall compensation for our executive officers, as well as assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers is competitive, fair, and consistent with our compensation philosophy and objectives.

-Our talent and compensation committee periodically considers and assesses Radford's independence, including whether Radford has any potential conflicts of interest with our company or members of our talent and compensation committee.
-In connection with Radford's engagement, our talent and compensation committee conducted such a review and concluded that it was not aware of any conflict of interest that had been raised by work performed by Radford or the individual consultants employed by Radford that perform services for our talent and compensation committee.
+Our talent and compensation committee periodically considers and assesses Aon's independence, including whether Aon has any potential conflicts of interest with our company or members of our talent and compensation committee.
+In connection with Aon's engagement, our talent and compensation committee conducted such a review and concluded that it was not aware of any conflict of interest that had been raised by work performed by Aon or the individual consultants employed by Aon that perform services for our talent and compensation committee.